 Barry J. Nace

-For nearly 40 years, Barry J. Nace has worked to protect the rights of victims of medical malpractice and other personal injuries.
-Throughout his career, he has proven that multimillion-dollar awards are not a matter of luck, but the result of experience, hard work, outstanding trial skills, and an unquestioned dedication to justice.
-To date, Mr. Nace has produced dozens of verdicts and settlements in excess of $1 million with three in excess of $30 million.
+For nearly 50 years, Barry J. Nace worked to protect the rights of victims of medical malpractice and other personal injuries.
+Throughout his career, he proved that multimillion-dollar awards are not a matter of luck, but the result of experience, hard work, outstanding trial skills, and an unquestioned dedication to justice.
+Over the course of his career, Mr. Nace produced dozens of verdicts and settlements in excess of $1 million with three in excess of $30 million.

-Mr. Nace has been repeatedly recognized as one of the best trial attorneys in the greater Washington, D.C. metropolitan region.
-He was awarded Attorney of the Year by the D.C.
-Trial Lawyers Association and has been a finalist several times for Attorney of the Year by the Trial Lawyers for Public Justice.
-Nace has also been chosen by other attorneys as one of the Best Lawyers in America for the past 20 years and repeatedly selected one of the Top 100 Lawyers in Metropolitan Washington, D.C., as well as Who’s Who in American Law.
+Mr. Nace was repeatedly recognized as one of the best trial attorneys in the greater Washington, D.C. metropolitan region.
+He was awarded Attorney of the Year by the Trial Lawyers Association of Metropolitan Washington, DC (TLA-DC); he was also honored with the Special Recognition Award, as well as the Outstanding Achievement Award, by the organization.
+He had been a finalist several times for Attorney of the Year by the Trial Lawyers for Public Justice.
+Mr. Nace had also been chosen by other attorneys as one of the Best Lawyers in America® for the past 26 years and repeatedly selected one of the Top 100 Lawyers in Metropolitan Washington, D.C., as well as Who’s Who in American Law.

-Mr. Nace also lectures frequently on trial advocacy, medical malpractice, and product liability at Bar and other professional associations and law schools.
-Mr. Nace graduated from Dickinson College in 1965 with a B.S. in chemistry and Dickinson School of Law in 1969, from where he was also awarded an honorary doctor of laws degree in 1994.
-He lives in Maryland with his wife of nearly 30 years and has three grown sons, all of whom now practice law under his tutelege.
+Mr. Nace lectured frequently on trial advocacy, medical malpractice, and product liability at Bar and other professional associations and law schools.
+Mr. Nace graduated from Dickinson College in 1965 with a B.S. in chemistry, and from Dickinson School of Law in 1969, from where he was also awarded an honorary Doctor of Laws degree in 1994.
+He lived in Maryland with his wife of 48 years and had three grown sons, all of whom now practice law.